smartcat-labs/smartcat-ops/projects/sentinel/README.md

 | Grafana       | 3.1.1   |
 | InfluxDB      | 0.13.0  |
 | Riemann       | 0.2.11  |

+### Spark cluster
+Each node has Spark 2.0.1 installed.
+Additionally, slave nodes have their own Cassandra 3.0.8 cluster, used to store historic data.

 ## Prerequisites
 Before proceeding, make sure that you have the appropriate PEM on your machine.
 Besides that, you